 How much income your FSAVC will provide depends on how long you pay AVCs for, the impact of charges and how well the fund(s) you invest in perform.
 Your AVC plan is an investment and the value can go down as well as up.
 You may not get back what you put in.
 You can choose which investment route you prefer.

-You can usually take up to 25% of the value of your FSAVC fund as a tax-free lump sum.
+You can usually take up to 25 percent of the value of your FSAVC fund as a tax-free lump sum.

 You can also pay FSAVCs to provide additional life cover.
 Your LGPS membership already gives you cover of three times your assumed pensionable pay if you die in service.
 You can increase this amount using an FSAVC or use the FSAVC to provide additional dependants’ benefits on your death.